woodenconsulting/multicloud-kubernetes/README.md

 # Configure kubectl

+- Backup your existing kube config so you don't have to worry about removing clusters, users and contexts `cp ~/.kube/config ~/.kube/config_backup`
 - Navigate to the `eks` directory
 - Add the `demo-eks` context to your `~/.kube/config` file with the following command aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name) --alias demo-eks